bagder/gw-mac/README.md

 # gw-mac
-Figure out MAC address of default gateway
+Figures out the MAC address of default gateway.
+On Linux, Windows and Mac OS X.